 The Northern Ultralight Sundown 46 is purpose-built for ultralight style thru-hiking and while it has modular features that let you remove items for day hiking or travel, it’s clearly designed with a thru-hiking user in mind.
 While there are a few things that I’m not keen on with the Sundown, there’s no denying that it’s a fun backpack to use and carry if you fit into the user group and backpacking style that the pack is designed for.
 If there’s one thing I’d like to see changed on the Sundown, it would be to make the shoulder pad attachment system more “open,” by sewing daisy chains into the vertical webbing so you can attach best of breed pockets or camera clips to them.
 For good or ill, many hikers navigate with a phone these days, carry personal locator beacons, or carry extra camera equipment and it’d be good to accommodate their needs rather than preventing them from using third party accessories.

-Disclosure: Northern Ultralight provided the author with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Northern Ultralight provided the author with a backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches